 The routine appointment schedule for prenatal and postpartum care in Alberta is as follows:

-You must currently be in the care of a Registered Midwife in Alberta before you can register to use the Lucina Birth Centre.
+You must currently be in the care of (any) Registered Midwife in Alberta before you can register to use the Lucina Birth Centre.
+Registering for the Lucina Birth Centre is easy and quick and can be done as early or late into your pregnancy as you’d like, pending availability.
 Follow this link to apply to use the Lucina Birth Centre

 Lucina Midwives is a teaching practice and we support midwifery students of varying educational levels from the Midwifery Education Programs within Canada.
 With client consent, we welcome students to be involved in our client care.
 We also invite nursing and nurse practitioner students to spend some time in an observational capacity to learn about midwifery care.
 Some of our midwives also teach medical students from UofA about birth.